-21. Whenever, in any proceeding, an array of special jurors has been impanelled, the parties to any other proceeding which is to be tried with a special jury at the same court as the first mentioned proceeding, may agree in writing that the array impanelled in the first mentioned proceeding shall be impanelled as the array in the proceeding to which they are parties, and, on the agreement being filed, the Registrar shall, subject to the provisions of subsection (1) of section 44, impanel the said array accordingly.
+21. Whenever, in any proceeding, an array of special jurors has been impanelled, the parties to any other proceeding which is to be tried with a special jury at the same court as the first mentioned proceeding, may agree in writing that the array impanelled in the first mentioned proceeding shall be impanelled as the array in the proceeding to which they are parties, and, on the agreement being filed, the Registrar shall, subject to the provisions of section 44(1), impanel the said array accordingly.